zerotier/terraform-multicloud-quickstart/quickstart.md

 ## Where we're going

 This repository yields a lab environment for networking party tricks.
 We shall ping.
 We shall tcpdump.
-We shall IPv6.
+We shall the IPv6.

 No phsycial networking devices were harmed during the production of this document.